 Location.
 Episodes often happen in several different locations.
 For example, a newspaper article from the New Orleans Times-Picayune about the gold rush in northern California could include both locations.
 The article is about California, but the perspective is strictly from New Orleans.
-Identify the relevant states and, if possible, the relevant counties.
-Just remember that counties change so be sure you have the correct one for the date you are entering.
+The location of some episodes might be somewhat vague (e.g. west of Chicago) or very specific (a particular house in Chicago).

 Tags.
-Pick at least two tags, a word or two that identifies the issue or issues at the center of your episodes.
-Examples of tags include:
+Pick at least two tags, i.e., a word or two that identifies the issue or issues at the center of your episodes.

 Citations.
 Refer to the Citation Guide to be sure you have correctly cited all of your episodes.
 The citation should go at the end of your episode.